 Law students are preferred but it’s not a requirement.
 You must be a current college student to apply.

 During the spring and fall semesters, do students need to be located in Los Angeles or Washington, D.C?

 No, students can still take part in the program remotely from their schools if they are not located in Los Angeles or Washington, D.C.
 Depending on location, students will receive a round-trip Southwest e-pass to visit and network with execs at Univision depending on availability.
 Hotel and ground transportation may be provided.

 Are there fellowship opportunities in the summer?

 NHMC also participates in the Google Policy Fellowship Program during the summer.
-Summer 2017 program specifics and the online application will me made available at www.google.com/policyfellowship.
+The application for Summer 2017 program is now open and can be found here.
+Deadline is March 24th.
 Please see their frequently asked questions and program information at www.google.com/policyfellowship/faq.html.
-Google provides a stipend to each fellow for the summer, but the fellowship is housed in NHMC’s Washington, D.C. office.
+A stipend of $7,500 USD will be provided to each fellow for the summer, but the fellowship is housed in NHMC’s Washington, D.C. office.

 What do past fellows say about the program and how it has helped them?

 J.J Mulligan (UC Davis School of Law graduate), spring 2015 fellow: “I had an incredible experience as a fellow at NHMC.
 I learned legal skills and knowledge that you can’t learn in law school and I made wonderful connections to brilliant people who advocate for Latinos in a truly inspiring fashion.
 I would do this fellowship over and over again.”